What You Should Know About the Ketamine-Assisted Psychotherapy (KAP) Process:

 What my KAPs sessions look like:

-When patients come to my office for a ketamine session, I provide intense psychotherapy, including trauma informed skills (Somatic Experiencing Therapy).
+When patients come to my office for a ketamine session, I provide somatic psychotherapy, including trauma informed skills (Somatic Experiencing Therapy).
 I am a trained depth therapist (Jungian) with intuitive abilities .
-As a Biodynamic Cranial Sacral therapist I have training in tracking internal physical cues and different levels of consciousness.
+As a Biodynamic Cranial Sacral therapist I have training in tracking internal physical states and different levels of consciousness.
 I understand the language of symbols and archetypes which is largely how the unconscious communicates, this can be difficult for lay persons to understand .

 Your dreams are an example of communication from the unconscious.
 I view depth psychotherapy as a crucial part of our overall process.

 Each Ketamine session lasts three hours. .
 During a ketamine psychotherapy session, clients will take the lozenge which activates within 15 minutes and the effects last for 40-60 minutes.
 The remaining time is for processing the clients experience and insights, followed by the therapeutic work of integrating the experience into the clients conscious awareness to create change in their life.

 For new clients, I feel it is important and essential that we get to know each other, develop trust and a forge a therapeutic alliance.
 This facilitates safety for you and allows your unconscious to more readily provide the material during the Ketamine session .
 Prior to doing our first Ketamine session there will be 2-3 initial therapy sessions.
 Once we have established the necessary trust the Ketamine session protocol is 6 sessions.
 The exact frequency will depend on the individual.

 In-Depth Psychiatric/Medical Assessment, Initial Evaluation, and Screening Intake $600

 This is provided by and paid to my affiliate Psychiatric Medical team at Skylight Psychedelics.
 They provide 6 lozenges for use in the KAP sessions we will do in the office together.
 They provide medical support if needed as a result of any complications in the KAPs sesssions.